IsaiahDuarte/TriggerTroubleshooter/README.md

 ## Script Action

-• Provide a trigger name to test against live data.
+Provide a trigger name to test against live data.
-• The script will:
-  – Download the latest TriggerTroubleshooter module from GitHub (unless an offline path is provided).
-  – Import the module.
-  – Run the Test-Trigger function.
-  – Optionally collect a Support Trigger Dump.

 Notes:
 - Only objects within the trigger’s scope are processed.
 To limit output, narrow the trigger’s scope.